ericpan64/Covid19-Hospitalization-Prediction/covid19-question-2/README.md

 During the inference stage, we create a feature matrix using the same set of demographics features.
 Then we load the trained model and apply the model on the feature matrix to generate a prediction file as `/output/predictions.csv`

 ## Dockerize the model

-1. Start by cloning this repository.

-2. Move to this example folder
+1. Move to this example folder

-3. Build the Docker image that will contain the move with the following command:
+2. Build the Docker image that will contain the move with the following command:

     ```bash
     docker build -t awesome-covid19-q2-model:v1 .
     ```
+    **You can give whatever name you want the image to be.
+It's for you to identify it locally**

+    This builds the image based on the Dockerfile, which contains comand copying your train.sh and infer.sh into its image, as well as installing some necessary Python packages.
+    You can think of this as setting up the environment.

 ## Run the model locally on synthetic EHR data

 1. Go to the page of the [synthetic dataset](https://www.synapse.org/#!Synapse:syn21978034) provided by the COVID-19 DREAM Challenge.
 This page provides useful information about the format and content of the synthetic data.

-2. Download the file [synthetic_data.tar.gz](https://www.synapse.org/#!Synapse:syn22043931) to the location of this example folder (only available to registered participants).
+2. Download the file [q2_synthetic_data_08-19-2020.tar.gz](https://www.synapse.org/#!Synapse:syn22043931) to the location of this example folder (only available to registered participants).

 3. Extract the content of the archive

     ```bash
-    $ tar xvf synthetic_data.tar.gz
+    $ tar xvf q2_synthetic_data_08-19-2020.tar.gz
-    x synthetic_data/
+    x q2_synthetic_data_08-19-2020/
-    x synthetic_data/training
+    x q2_synthetic_data_08-19-2020/training
-    x synthetic_data/evaluation
+    x q2_synthetic_data_08-19-2020/evaluation
     ```

-4. Create an `output` , `model` and `scratch` (optional) folders.
+4. Create an `output` , `model` and any optional folders you need for your scripts

     ```bash
-    mkdir output scratch model
+    mkdir output model
     ```

-5. Run the dockerized model to train on the patients in the training dataset.
+5. Rename the folder to `synthetic_data` and run the dockerized model to train on the patients in the training dataset.

     ```bash
     docker run \